cyrusimap/cyrus-imapd/doc/source/imap/developer/installguide.rst

 .. note::

-    Conrad says: "Installing arcanist on Ubuntu was apparently as easy as ``sudo apt-get install arcanist``.
+    Conrad (@conradk) says: "Installing arcanist on Ubuntu was apparently as easy as ``sudo apt-get install arcanist``.
 But, the folks over at arcanist say: "clone the code from GitHub."

 1. `Install Arcanist`_
 2. Set up Arcanist